 Professional Practicum

-MAIE students will apply skills learned while completing their professional practicum at an IAU undergraduate program in either France, Spain, or Morocco.
-Depending on availability, students may also have the opportunity to complete their practicum in the U.S. Office of Admissions and Alumni Affairs in San Diego, California.
-Students work alongside administrators and faculty in managing international programming while supporting undergraduate students in their intercultural exploration.
-During the practicum, students are supported by ACM faculty as they complete a discussion-based virtual course and document the integration of their knowledge and skills in an international professional setting.
+MAIE students will apply skills learned while completing their professional practicum (5 credits) at an IAU undergraduate program in either France, Spain, Morocco or Italy.
+Placements will be determined based on availability and need of the international program site.
+During the practicum, students work alongside administrators and faculty in managing international programming while supporting undergraduate students in their intercultural exploration.
+During the practicum, students are supported by ACM faculty as they complete a discussion-based virtual course (1 credit) and document the integration of their knowledge and skills in an international professional setting.

 Courses